satwikkini-01/book-inventory-backend/README.md

 - **404 Not Found:** Requested resource does not exist (e.g., book ID not found).
 - **422 Unprocessable Entity:** Invalid data format (e.g., invalid date).
 - **500 Internal Server Error:** Unexpected errors such as database connectivity issues.

+## Caching with Redis

+This application uses Redis to cache the results of book queries.
+Cached data helps to improve response times for frequently accessed data.

+- **Book Queries**: Cached for 30 seconds to reduce database load.
+- **Book By ID**: Cached for 30 seconds to speed up access to individual book details.

+If you modify or add new books, the cache will be updated automatically based on the query parameters.